 Aureole (Mandalay Bay)

-What I love about Aureole is the four-story glass wine tower, which “wine fairies” on cables ascend and descend to retrieve bottles of wine for people.
-Like all restaurants at the casinos, the food here is delicious.
-They serve modern American food here but I really visit because I enjoy watching people sail through the air as they get bottles of wine.
-I wonder how much I need to spend at Mandalay before they will let me do that!
+What I love about Aureole is the four-story glass wine tower, which “wine fairies” on cables ascend and descend to retrieve bottles of wine.
+Like at all casino restaurants, the food is delicious.
+They serve modern American food here, but I really visit because I enjoy watching people sail through the air as they get bottles of wine.
+I wonder how much I need to spend at Mandalay before they’ll let me do that!

 Otto (The Palazzo)

 Otto is Mario Batali’s pizza place in The Palazzo.
 It’s not a greasy slice of New York pizza, but this chef really knows his stuff.
 There’s also a huge selection of antipasto and salads if pizza isn’t your thing.
 Otto also offers “outdoor” dining, which allows you to see everyone walk past you through the fake city of Venice.
 I still dream of going there and seeing Mario twirling my pizza in the air but until then, I’ll drown my disappointment by stuffing my face.

 Lemongrass (Aria Resort and Casino)

 Bellagio Buffett (The Bellagio)

-I’ve been to three buffets in Vegas and I must say I like the one at the Bellagio the best.
+I’ve been to three buffets in Vegas and must say that I like the one at The Bellagio the best.
 The selection is huge, the food delicious, the price right.
 You can get everything from breakfast to salads to king crab to sushi to sandwiches to everything in between.
 (I personally love the French toast here.)
-Really, what else do you need other than sushi followed by French toast followed by eggs at 3am?
+Really, what else do you need but sushi followed by French toast followed by eggs at 3am?
 Not much!

-Other good buffets in Vegas include: Paris, Aria, Monte Carlo
+Other good buffets in Vegas include Paris, Aria, and Monte Carlo.

 Milos (Cosmopolitan Resort and Casino)

 This Greek and Mediterranean restaurant has an excellent selection of food and Greek wine.
-There’s a big focus on fish here but honestly, there is a big focus on fish everywhere in Vegas.
-(Maybe they are making up for the lack of water?)
+There’s a big focus on fish here, but honestly, there’s a big focus on fish everywhere in Vegas.
+(Maybe they’re making up for the lack of water?)
 Besides the fish offerings, there is a limited selection of very traditional Greek food that comes close to what I ate in Greece.

 Bouchon (The Venetian)